openthread/spinel-spec/core/detail-commands.md

 ~~~
 Figure: Structure of CMD_PROP_VALUE_REMOVED

 Property value removal notification command.
-This command can be sent by the NCP in response to the `CMD_PROP_VALUE_REMOVE` command, or it can be sent by the NCP in an unsolicited fashion to notify the OS of various state changes asynchronously.
+This command can be sent by the NCP in response to the `CMD_PROP_VALUE_REMOVE` command, or it can be sent by the NCP in an unsolicited fashion to notify the AP of various state changes asynchronously.

 Note that this command operates *by value*, not by index!